-(i) Discuss the programme structure and course contents to show how they are appropriate to, consistent with, and support the development of the range of intellectual and practical skills and attainment or achievement of the Programme Outcomes.

-- (ii) Discuss the programme delivery and assessment methods and how these are appropriate to, consistent with, and support the development of the range of intellectual and practical skills and attainment or achievement of the Programme Outcomes. - (iii) The information required in items (i) and (ii) should include but is not limited to the following: - A matrix linking courses to Programme Outcomes to identify the contribution of each course to the Programme Outcomes. - Distribution of the engineering technician courses according to broad areas specific to each programme. - Distribution of the related non-engineering (general education) courses. - Distribution of the courses offered according to semester.
+- (i) Discuss the programme structure and course contents to show how they are appropriate to, consistent with, and support the development of the range of intellectual and practical skills and attainment or achievement of the Programme Outcomes. - (ii) Discuss the programme delivery and assessment methods and how these are appropriate to, consistent with, and support the development of the range of intellectual and practical skills and attainment or achievement of the Programme Outcomes. - (iii) The information required in items (i) and (ii) should include but is not limited to the following: - A matrix linking courses to Programme Outcomes to identify the contribution of each course to the Programme Outcomes. - Distribution of the engineering technology courses (with industrial training and WBL courses). - Distribution of the (general education) courses. - Distribution of the courses offered according to semester.